Lipscomb nursing alumni provide compassionate care during pandemic

 Janel Shoun-Smith | 615.966.7078 |

-Whether it is an anxious person with a common cold or a high-risk COVID patient with underlying conditions, Lipscomb University’s nursing alumni have been present and able at health facilities throughout the nation this spring to care for America’s patients.
+Whether it is an anxious person with a common cold or a high-risk COVID patient with underlying conditions, Lipscomb University’s nursing alumni have been present and able at health facilities throughout the nation to care for America’s patients.

 Since graduating its first nursing graduates in 2007, Lipscomb has produced more than 600 nurses, who are now working in the health care system when they are most needed.